For more information contact:

 - Defines terms that are important to information security management for WSU workforce members, data, systems, and software.

-This policy applies to all institutional business units, workforce members, and institutional information systems that collect, store, process, transmit, or share institutional data.
+This policy applies to all WSU system business units, workforce members, and WSU system information systems that collect, store, process, transmit, or share institutional data.

 Roles and Responsibilities